How I Simplify Troubleshooting for IT Users by Mapping Invisible 5G Networks

 Define Problem

-Digging into 50+ Hours of Interview with Network Ops Professionals
+Digging into 50+ Hours of Interview with Network Ops Teams to Map the "As-is"

-Partnering with UX researchers, we distilled insights from real-world use cases to map the “as-is”.
+Partnering with UX researchers, we distilled insights from 20+ real-world use cases and found a common frustration: fixing network issues was messy and slow.

 20+ troubleshooting use cases analysis